 Asthma Mudra

-Mudra is a form of yoga which is popular and well-known since ancient times in India.
-This sign language of currencies is not only used in yoga and meditation.
-In addition, postures are also used extensively in the treatment of many diseases.
-According to Hastha Mudra therapy, the secret of health is hidden in the postures made with fingers of hand and hands.
-Such as Asthma Mudra for an asthma attack.
+Mudra is a form of yoga which is popular and famous in India since ancient times.
+This symbolic language of Mudras is not only used in yoga and meditation, apart from this, Mudras are also used extensively in the treatment of many diseases.
+According to Hasta Mudra therapy, the secret of health is hidden in the mudras made with hands and fingers, such as Asthma Mudra for asthma attack.

-Making special types of shapes with 10 fingers of hands is called hand Gestures or Mudra.
-Five elements are present in all the fingers of the hands such as the fire element in the thumb, the air element in the index finger, the sky element in the middle finger, the earth element in the ring finger, and the water element in the finger ring.
+Making special types of shapes with the 10 fingers of the hands is called Hasta Mudra or Mudra.
+Five elements are present in all the fingers of the hand such as fire element in the thumb, air element in the index finger, sky element in the middle finger, earth element in the ring finger and water element in the ring finger. finger ring.

-Different currents flow from the five groups of fingers.
-So when in finger science, when fingers touch each other according to disease, then the stagnant or unbalanced power re-awakens the power of the body and our body starts being sick.
-As soon as they do these amazing hand Gestures, it starts showing their effect.
+Different currents flow from the five groups of fingers, when the fingers touch each other the stagnant or unbalanced power reawakens the power of the body.
+Just like they do these amazing hand gestures, it starts showing its effect.

-You can also treat asthma by applying some yoga poses and hand Gestures, that is- Asthma Mudra.
+You can also cure asthma with some yogasanas and hand gestures, that is- Asthma Mudra.

-According to Ayurveda, breathing disorders or enlarged Kapha cause obstruction of airflow in the lungs, which causes difficulty in breathing.
-It is caused by increased intake of Vata and phlegm, internal weakness of lung tissue, and various diseases affecting the lungs.
-The most important posture in the context of treating such disorders is Asthma Mudra.
+According to Ayurveda, breathing disorders or increased phlegm cause obstruction of air flow in the lungs, causing difficulty in breathing.
+This is due to excess of Vata and Kapha, intrinsic weakness of the lung tissue and various diseases affecting the lungs.
+The most important asana in the context of treating such disorders is Asthma Mudra.

-The asthma posture activates the points in the palms and fingers that are connected to the lungs and chest.
+The asthma mudra activates the points in the palms and fingers that are connected to the lungs and chest.
+It clear the impurities lies within our nadis, remove any blockages to the lungs, hence better facilitate the respiratory system in asthma.

 • First of all, seat down in a meditative pose and place the hands with palm pointing upwards on the thighs or the knees.